github/docs/content/osmand/widgets/info-widgets.md

 Show – allows user to see altitude widget on the map Hide – allows user to hide altitude widget from the map Collapse – allows user to see altitude widget on the map and hide it when it is not used OsmAnd takes GPS info from a device. <!--Then on the main screen tap on GPS widget.
-You can see GPS status.-->  The more satellite a device can see, better connection user will have.
+You can see GPS status.-->  The more satellites a device can see, the better positioning will be provided.
-To add GPS - applications  user have to click GPS info widget on the map.
+To see a GPS status menu user has to click on GPS info widget.
+GPS status menu provides additional tools for tuning onboard GPS device

 User could find GPS info widget in Configure screen menu